 - Office hours: I will be available for Graduate Advising on Tuesdays 3:30-4:30.
 But I won't be available on March 20.

 - Most relevant information about our Master's program can be found here.

 - All graduate student related inquiries that are not answered here should be sent to firstname.lastname@example.org.

-- Applications for admission to the program for Fall 2013 are due May 1.
-More information on how to apply and funding can be found here.
+- Applications for admission to the program for Fall 2017 are due May 1.
+Follow the links for information on how to apply and funding.